microsoft/pxt-common-packages/libs/serial/docs/reference/serial/on-delimiter-received.md

 serial.onDelimiterReceived(Delimiters.NewLine, function () {})
 ```

 The end of of a line of text, a sequence of command characters, and other messages are often signalled by a special character.
 This character is called a _delimiter_.
-Common delimeter characters are spaces, tabs, commas, and newlines.
+Common delimiter characters are spaces, tabs, commas, and newlines.
 You can watch for a delimiter and then have your program process data you've already received when the delimiter arrives on the serial connection.

 ## Parameters